Customised Options for Tooth Replacement

 The following factors affect whether a bridge can replace multiple teeth:

 - Gap size: A longer span places more pressure on the teeth holding the bridge.
-The design must allow for safe and stable support.
+The design must allow for adequate and stable support.

 - Tooth strength: Supporting teeth must be stable and free from disease.
 If they are weakened, a bridge may not be the right option.